HR/Crypter/readme.md

 ## Portability
-When you encrypt a crypto file on one machine with Crypter and try to decrypt it with Crypter running on a different machine then you most probably will come across the following error:
+When you encrypt a CRYPTO file on one machine with Crypter and try to decrypt it with Crypter running on a different machine then you most probably will come across the following error:
 ```